jondashkyle/nanocontent/readme.md

 **work in progress...**

+Introducing flat content state.
+Read directories of content into an object.

 - Store all of your content in a directory
 - Each directory is a page
 - The content for each page is stored in a text file
 - Your file system becomes a router!
+- Pairs nicely with [`nanopage`](https://github.com/jondashkyle/nanopage) for traversing object structure

 ```
 npm install nanocontent --save